 Background

 In 2014, FEWS NET joined an effort with FAO and WFP to define and meet each institution’s product coding needs within the general bounds of a common product coding structure that would guarantee a high level of consistency and comparability among the codes used by these organizations to classify crop production and monitor food prices.
-In a collaborative report published in 2014 by the UN-based Food Security Information Network1, a common framework and agreement was reached about product coding.
+In a collaborative report published in 2014 by the UN-based Food Security Information Network[1], a common framework and agreement was reached about product coding.

 Code structure